 Dr. DuRant believes in helping his patients maintain their mouth in a healthy, functioning condition with a pleasing smile; all in a caring environment.

 Dr. DuRant has been involved in many civic organizations, notably past president of the Beaufort Rotary Club and a Paul Harris Fellow.
 He is also invoved in his church.
 He enjoys family time with his wife, son, daughter, son-in-law and 6 year old grandson.

 Lisa is a native Beaufortonian.
 She received her Dental Hygiene training at Midlands Technical College in Columbia SC and a Bachelor’s degree at the University of SC.
-Upon graduation she worked in a busy perodontal practice in Columbia for four years before returning to Beaufort and the beautiful coast of SC.
-She has been with Dr. DuRant for 20 years.
+Upon graduation she worked in a busy periodontal practice in Columbia for four years before returning to Beaufort and the beautiful coast of SC.
+She has been with Dr. DuRant for 23 years.
 She is a strong believer that good oral health is important to your overall health and well being.
-In her spare time, Lisa enjoys kayaking and walking on the beach with her husband of 25 years, Brian.
-She has one son, Jimmy, who is a senior at Furman University.
+In her spare time, Lisa enjoys kayaking and walking on the beach with her husband of 28 years, Brian.
+She has one son, Jimmy, who is a Furman University graduate.